Hero’s Journey Program

 Fell Charter celebrates its commitment to a better, healthier Earth each April with its Annual Earth Day Celebration!
 Students from all grades participate in a range of activities that includes bird house construction, trash collection, recycling projects, and cleanup of the school grounds.
-In 2010, students and staff constructed the Fell Charter Nature Patio.

 The first week of May is National Charter School Week, and Fell Charter shows its pride with a week-long series of events and activities that help showcase all the elements that make use great!